TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 Mounts
 ======

-TYPO3 CMS natively supports two kinds of hierarchical tree structures: the page tree (typically visible in the :guilabel:`Web` module) and the folder tree (typically visible in the :guilabel:`File` module).
+TYPO3 natively supports two kinds of hierarchical tree structures: the page tree (typically visible in the :guilabel:`Web` module) and the folder tree (typically visible in the :guilabel:`File` module).
 Each tree is generated based on the *mount points* configured for the current user.
 So a